 - Energy security and policy

 In the financial services industry, ESG is frequently implemented at a security, loan or industry level with little consideration for nation, country or region of origin.
 However, the Russian sanctions have brought country of origin to the fore as an additional risk factor of an ESG framework.

 Additionally, certain controls within an ESG framework may be supplemented by leveraging actions that have been taken to manage the Russian sanctions.
 For example, organisations will assess third parties (e.g., suppliers, customers, counterparties and investees along with the wider group and related party structure) for alignment with their ESG criteria, and stakeholders may demand that future assessments become more sophisticated, accounting for sanctions, ethics, reputation and brand.

 ESG standards, frameworks, data providers, benchmarks, ratings and rankings have yet to adapt to the challenges raised by the Russian sanctions.
 Across the ESG ecosystem, the sanctions will be a key factor in recalibrating ESG requirements for the new-world circumstances.
 Financial regulators will also be considering the impact in their guidance.

 Questions for financial institutions

-- Has senior management been involved in discussions about the broader impacts of Russian sanctions on the business and the organization’s risk decisions?
+- Has senior management been involved in discussions about the broader impacts of Russian sanctions on the business and the organisation’s risk decisions?
 Have ethical and wider reputational impacts been considered?

 - What are stakeholder expectations and the firm’s responses in situations of conflict?